dffUqp/admin-panel-test-task/README.md

-# Getting Started with Create React App
+# Getting Started with Admin Panel App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
-This app simulates an admin panel where you can work with data,\
-add, delete and edit items.
+This app simulates an admin panel where you can work with data(add, delete and edit items).

 ![](https://cdn.discordapp.com/attachments/481837341942611969/1028566838830977064/unknown_1.png)